ksatirli/securing-iac-workflows/README.md

 # Securing Infrastructure as Code Workflows

-> This repository showcases how to secure IaC workflows using HashiCorp Cloud offerings HCP Vault and HCP Packer
+> This repository showcases how to secure IaC workflows using HashiCorp Cloud offerings HCP Vault and HCP Packer.

 ## Table of Contents